Introduction to the Kendrick and Reading School Entrance Tests

 * For September 2022 entry, 1056 girls applied to Kendrick School, including 745 who sat the test at the school and 311 who sat the test at another venue and requested that their results were shared with Kendrick.
 That is more than 8 girls applying for each of the 128 spaces available.
 374 of the 1056 girls that applied achieved the qualifying score of 105.
 Therefore, as some pupils in care or previously in care, or pupils with a permanent address in Kendrick’s Priority Areas 1 and 2 and in receipt of Pupil Premium or Service Premium, may be admitted with a qualifying score of 100, we can assume that less than 34.22% (i.e. less than 128) of the 374 girls that achieved the qualifying score of 105 will have secured a 2022 place at Kendrick School.

-The 2023 Kendrick School 11 Plus exam results (for 2024 entry) were announced on Friday 20th October.
-The release date for the 2024 results (for 2025 entry) has not yet been announced, however the results will be shared in time for you to submit your child’s Common Application Form (CAF) by the end of 31st October deadline.
+The release date for the 2025 Kendrick results (for 2026 entry) has not yet been announced, however the results will be shared in time for you to submit your child’s Common Application Form (CAF) by the end of 31st October deadline.

 If you wish your child to be considered for entry to Kendrick School, you are required to name the school on the Common Application Form (CAF).